opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 63     As the alleged misconduct happened in China, many individuals involved in the hostage incident and the events that followed are based in China.
 Significantly, Shanghai Turbo also mentioned a host of other Chinese entities in the statement of claim, including the local police involved in the hostage incident, the Labour Union, Beijing Full Dimension Power and Changzhou Hengmiao.

 64     In _JIO Minerals_ , the Court of Appeal observed (at [63]) that there were two distinct factors to be considered, namely (a) the convenience in having the case decided in the forum where the witnesses are ordinarily resident; and (b) the compellability of those witnesses.
 While it was recognised that the witness convenience factor would generally be of less significance today, given the ease of travel and the possible use of technology, the witness compellability factor is an important consideration.
-In _Ric kshaw Investments Ltd and another v Nic olai Baron von Uexkull_ [2007] 1 SLR(R) 377 at [19], the Court of Appeal observed that:
+In _Ric kshaw Investments Ltd and another v Nic olai Baron von Uexkull_ <span class="citation">[2007] 1 SLR(R) 377</span> at [19], the Court of Appeal observed that:

  ... the importance of the location and the compellability of the witnesses depends on whether the main disputes revolve around questions of fact.
 If they do and, for example, the judge’s assessment of a witness’s credibility is crucial, then the location of the witnesses takes on greater significance because there would be savings of time and resources if the trial is held in the forum in which the witnesses reside and where they are c learly compellable to testify. [emphasis in the original]